HaoYifanyo/Activiti_demo/README.md

 ```

 ### In the configuration class
-About the deployment mode, see `activitiConfig`.
+About the deployment mode, see `ActivitiConfig`.